-If a manufacturer becomes aware that their products is defective and can cause harm to infant consumers, they should issue a recall of the product to alert all consumers.
+If a manufacturer becomes aware that their products are defective and can cause harm to infant consumers, they should issue a recall of the product to alert all consumers.
 Still, that does not prevent injured consumers from taking legal action against these manufacturers.
-At David Shapiro Law, PLLC, we help injured babies, infants, children and their families hold the makers of these defective children’s products responsible for the harm they cause.
+At Shapiro Law Team, we help injured babies, infants, children, and their families hold the makers of these defective children’s products responsible for the harm they cause.

-Just remember, if you or your child was injured by a faulty baby, toddler, infant or children’s product, feel free to contact David Shapiro at David Shapiro Law, PLLC, as soon as possible.
+Just remember, if you or your child was injured by a faulty baby, toddler, infant, or children’s product, feel free to contact David Shapiro at Shapiro Law Team, as soon as possible.
 We will immediately collect, and preserve all available evidence including the faulty product itself and any other critical pieces of evidence.
-Keep in mind that without the product such as the car seat, bumper or blanket, it can be almost impossible to move forward with a potential product liability lawsuit.
+Keep in mind that without the product such as the car seat, bumper, or blanket, it can be almost impossible to move forward with a potential product liability lawsuit.
 Therefore, you should contact a product’s liability attorney as soon as possible after the incident to protect your and your child’s legal rights.

 Defectively manufactured medical devices can arise when an error occurs at the manufacturing facility, the medical device is damaged during shipment or the medical device is improperly maintained or kept at the hospital or doctor’s office.